pekaalto/sc2aibot/README.md

 Differences to the deepmind spec:
 - Use [A2C](https://blog.openai.com/baselines-acktr-a2c/) instead of [A3C](https://arxiv.org/abs/1602.01783)
 - The non-spatial feature-vector is discarded here.
+(Probably because of this can't learn CollectMineralsAndGas)
 - There are some other minor simplifaction to the observation space
 - Use different hyper-parameters
 - And maybe others that I don't know of